Hi, I'm Steven Kozar, the guy behind this blog...

 This blog was originally just a little outlet for me to say something (to a very tiny audience), but now it has gotten tens of thousands of views and it is officially part of

-Here's the program of Fighting for the Faith from December of 2015 where Chris did an hour and a half interview with me.
+Here's the program of Fighting for the Faith from December of 2015 where Chris did a full interview with me.

 The way I see it, the church is not suffering for a lack of information-it's suffering because very few Christians are even looking at the information that's available (including too many pastors).
 All it takes is the correct starting point to discover the error in today's teachings.